-We finally add two noise terms $u_t^i$ and $v_t$ to the evolution of the decision variables, corresponding to exogenous shocks.
-The first noise term is idiosyncratic to each agent, while the second term is common across agents.
-Both terms are AR(1) processes.
-This means that idiosyncratic shocks evolve as $u_{t+1}^i=\rho_u u_t^i + \iota_t$, where $\rho_u\in[0,1]$ is a persistence parameter and $\iota_t^u$ is white noise normally distributed with mean zero and standard deviation $\sigma_u$.
-The common shock evolves similarly, $v_{t+1}=\rho_v v_t + \iota_t^v$, where $\iota_t^v$ is the same white noise process, but with standard deviation $\sigma_v$.
+We finally add idiosyncratic shock terms $u_{i,t}$ to the evolution of the decision variables.
+We parameterize this shock process as an AR(1), i.e. $u_{i,t+1}=\rho u_{i,t} + \iota_{i,t}$, where $\rho\in[0,1]$ is a persistence parameter and $\iota_{i,t}$ is white noise, normally distributed with mean zero and standard deviation $\sigma$.

 Our model for endogenous business cycles is thus fully specified by the following equations, for all agents $i$: